davedet12/advanced-data-assign-1/README.md

 The second analysis -- which I consider completed -- uses the following spreadsheet: Citywide_Payroll_Data__Fiscal_Year__20240616.csv -- Raw data of New York City employees salary from June 2024.

+Since both files are large, they can both be found in a Google Drive folder linked below.

 These spreadsheets contain, the following columns relevant to the analysis: Total OT Paid — Amount of overtime paid to Correction's Employees; Base Salary — Base salary of each employee; Title Description - Description of Each Position of Corrections Members

 Methodology